 The second piece to consider is the encryption key length.
 The two most common encryption key lengths you're likely to see with AES encryption are 128-bit and 256-bit encryption, with most reputable VPNs offering 256-bit.

 Data is encrypted and decrypted using a unique key.
-The only way third parties can read your encrypted data without that unique key is by randomly trying every possible combination until they get lucky and guess the correct key.
-This is called using brute force.
+The only way third parties can read your encrypted data without that unique key is by randomly trying every possible combination.
+This is called brute force.

 An 8-bit encryption key has only 256 possible combinations, so brute force is likely to be successful.
 Now consider how many combinations are possible with a 128-bit key and then further with a 256-bit key.

-Where technology is at the moment, even if you had the most advanced supercomputer in the world at your disposal, it would still take billions of years to crack 128-bit encryption with brute force and an inconceivable number of years to crack 256-bit.
+Where technology is at the moment, even using the most advanced supercomputer in the world, cracking 128-bit encryption with brute force would take billions of years, and cracking 256-bit encryption would take an inconceivable number of years.

 OpenVPN